We understand, personally and professionally, what it takes to connect, succeed, and build relationships across diverse

 Born in Chengdu, China and raised by university parents, Keri saw China transform from a closed, cultural revolutionary country to an open and reformed one.
 She worked at a top advertising agency in China before coming to the US where she began to learn the cultural differences between the east and west.
 Before coming to LCW, Keri worked as a senior graphic and digital designer at the United Way of Metro Chicago and has won multiple awards throughout her professional career.

 Keri enjoys reading and writing – her poetry was selected into The Best Chinese Poetry Selection of the 21st Century.
-She is also the author of a published poetry book, When the Wind Blows, and a soon-to-be published photography book, 365 Lake Michigan.
+She is also the author of a published poetry book, When the Wind Blows, and a photography book, 365 Lake Michigan.
 She earned her BA in Education at the Chengdu College of Education and her master’s degree in Graphic Design from the Savannah College of Art and Design.

 Monica serves as Master Consultant and Chief Engagement Leader for clients ranging from Fortune 100 companies to world class universities.
 She has helped numerous organizations across the globe achieve cultural transformations, develop cultural competence, interrupt unconscious bias, engage global talent, and better connect to the local contexts in all the locations where they operate.